A Conversation with Hans Ulrich Obrist, Douglas Coupland, and Shumon Basar

-In Back To The Future 2, the year 2015 is awash with flying cars and hoverboards.
-In Neon Genesis Evangelion, teenage Shinji Ikari arrives in Tokyo-3 and begins piloting colossus-sized flying robots.
-Looking out the window, however, our skies are still disappointingly quiet.
-2015 is nothing like it looked on telly; but then, who watches telly anymore anyway?
+In Back To The Future: Part II, the year 2015 is awash with flying cars and hoverboards.
+In Neon Genesis Evangelion, teenage Shinji Ikari arrives in Tokyo-3 and begins piloting colossus-size flying robots.
+As you look out the window, however, our skies are still disappointingly quiet.
+The year 2015 is nothing like it looked on television; but then, who watches TV anymore anyway?

-The Age of Earthquakes: A Guide to the Extreme Present hypothesises that the internet is changing not only the way our minds are structured, but also the way Earth itself structured.
-The central premise is a dystopian one; just by reading this online, you're contributing to global warming, and thus the increasing prevalence of earthquakes.
+The Age of Earthquakes: A Guide to the Extreme Present hypothesizes that the internet is changing not only the way our minds are structured but also the way Earth itself is structured.
+The central premise is a dystopian one; just by reading this online, you're contributing to global warming and thus the increasing prevalence of earthquakes.
 You're becoming part of a collective mob, whereas if you were reading a book, you would be fostering your own sense of individualism.

 Visually, The Age of Earthquakes isn't an ordinary book.
 Of course it's not.
-Rather, we are presented experiment with sparse, email and meme-like layouts, heavily pictorial and featuring specially commissioned artworks.
-There's also glossary of words of the authors' own invention, and it's all in quick-fire paperback – a deliberately archaic format for such stark discussions about our present and future.
+Rather, we are presented with experiments in sparse email- and meme-like layouts, heavily pictorial, and featuring specially commissioned artworks.
+There's also glossary of words of the authors' own invention, and it's all in quick-fire paperback—a deliberately archaic format for such stark discussions about our present and future.

-I met with Coupland, Basar and Obrist for an interview in the latter's office above the Serpentine Gallery very early one morning, where an idyllic panorama of Hyde Park is visible through the windows.
-A selfie stick hangs from a coat hanger by the door, and we begin our conversation on the morning after the night before.
+I met with Coupland, Basar, and Obrist for an interview very early one morning in the latter's office above the Serpentine Gallery, where an idyllic panorama of Hyde Park is visible through the windows.
+A selfie stick hung from a coat hanger by the door, and we began our conversation on the morning after the night Obrist saw FKA Twigs perform.

 VICE: So Hans, you went to the FKA Twigs show last night?

 Hans Ulrich Obrist: I went to the Roundhouse, yeah.
-It was very interesting because I know her voice really well from listening to her all the time, but for the first time her voice wasn't in the centre anymore.
+It was very interesting because I know her voice really well from listening to her all the time, but for the first time her voice wasn't in the center anymore.
 She made it very polyphonic in a way.
-The dancers were super present, there was a Leigh Bowery moment involved – this very strange, transgressive figure in the middle of it all, and there were all these flex guys.
-You can't believe that they can move their arms and their legs in these incredibly ways.
+The dancers were super present, there was a Leigh Bowery moment involved—this very strange, transgressive figure in the middle of it all—and there were all these flex guys.
+You can't believe that they can move their arms and their legs in these incredible ways.

-Douglas Coupland: From what I've seen there's a few people who've written books along the lines of, "I got rid of my mobile phone and went landline for a year," and what happens is they've just been living absolutely miserably and their brains haven't changed back.
+Douglas Coupland: From what I've seen there are a few people who've written books along the lines of "I got rid of my mobile phone and went landline for a year," and what happens is they've just been living absolutely miserably and their brains haven't changed back.
 I don't know if it's possible to actually slow down time once you've already entered the process of speeding it up.
 I'm very curious about people who have been born after a certain time because the way that they discuss time will never ever match ours.
-It's like they're able to see a colour that we can't.
+It's like they're able to see a color that we can't.